adyanth/cloudflare-operator/docs/getting-started.md

     kubectl create secret generic cloudflare-secrets --from-literal CLOUDFLARE_API_TOKEN=<api-token> --from-literal CLOUDFLARE_API_KEY=<api-key>
     ```

-2. Create a Tunnel Resource using `kubectl apply -f tunnel.yaml`.
+2. Create a ClusterTunnel Resource using `kubectl apply -f clustertunnel.yaml`.
     * The `newTunnel.name` is the name that shows up under Access > Tunnels on [Cloudflare For Teams Dashboard](https://dash.teams.cloudflare.com/)
     * The `cloudflare.email` is the email used to login to the dashboard.
 This is needed when using the Cloudflare Global API Key
     * The `cloudflare.domain` is the domain added and managed in Cloudflare under which new records are created